mui/material-ui/docs/data/material/guides/migration-v4/migration-v4.md

 ### 2. Use [tss-react](https://github.com/garronej/tss-react)

-> Note: This API will not work if you are [using `styled-components` as underlying styling engine in place of `@emotion`](/guides/interoperability/#styled-components).
+> Note: This API will not work if you are [using `styled-components` as the underlying styling engine in place of `@emotion`](/guides/interoperability/#styled-components).

 The API is similar to JSS `makeStyles` but, under the hood, it uses `@emotion/react`.
-It is also features much better TypeScript support than v4's `makeStyles`.
+It also features much better TypeScript support than v4's `makeStyles`.

 In order to use it, you'll need to add it to your project's dependencies: